 Food sources

-Larvae feed on a wide variety of foods, both plant and animal, with some being parasitic.
-The larvae of many species look like white rice and are the roiling masses of “maggots” we may see feasting on rotting carcasses and garbage.
+Larvae feed on various foods, both plant and animal, with some being parasitic.
+The larvae of many species look like white rice—they’re the roiling masses of “maggots” we see feasting on rotting carcasses and garbage.

 Predators

-Flies and disease
+Flies and diseases

 Flies can also spread germs to humans when they bite.
 Fortunately, most people in the U.S. don’t develop symptoms greater than short-lived pain or an itch.
 We also have accessible medical care should we need it.
 But, in many parts of the world, fly-transmitted diseases take a tragic toll, causing unimaginable human suffering and millions of deaths each year.

-1 Curator of Diptera, Museum of Natural History, London, and author of “The Secret Life of Flies,” published in 2017.
+1 Curator of Diptera, Museum of Natural History, London, and author of “The Secret Life of Flies,” published in 2017. |

 2 We have certain species of flies in the family Ceratopogonidae, called Chocolate Midges, to thank for this.
-They inhabit Central America, South America, Africa, and Asia.
+They inhabit Central America, South America, Africa, and Asia. |

-3 Watch his interesting TEDx talk.
+3 Watch his interesting TEDx talk. |

 4 Curiously, with true flies, the word “fly” is separate from their common name.
 For example, there are the Bee Killer Fly, Robber Fly, Tabanus Horse Fly, Mosquito Hawk Crane Fly, and House Fly—while, with other insects, “fly” is used to form one word.
-But the Monarch Butterfly isn’t a butter fly, and the Golden Dun Mayfly isn’t a may fly.
+But the Monarch Butterfly isn’t a butter fly, and the Golden Dun Mayfly isn’t a may fly. |

 5 Types of flies that bite: deer, horse, black, stable, snipe, sand, yellow, biting midges, and some gnats.
-Mosquitoes stab rather than bite.
+Mosquitoes stab rather than bite. |

-6 A male horse fly, Hybomitra hinei wrighti, was clocked at 90 miles per hour (145 km/h) while pursuing a female, according to Wikipedia.com.
+6 A male horse fly, Hybomitra hinei wrighti, was clocked at 90 miles per hour (145 kmh) while pursuing a female, according to Wikipedia.com. |

-7 Floreano, Dario; Zufferey, Jean-Christophe; Srinivasan, Mandyam V.; Ellington, Charlie, Flying Insects and Robots, Springer Science & Business Media, 2009.
+7 Floreano, Dario; Zufferey, Jean-Christophe; Srinivasan, Mandyam V.; Ellington, Charlie, Flying Insects and Robots, Springer Science & Business Media, 2009. |